-There are over 5,000 miles of sidewalk in the City of San Diego.
-The City is responsible for the maintenance of sidewalk damage caused by vehicle accidents, water main breaks, grade subsidence and trees within the Right-of-Way.
-Normal sidewalk wear and tear or age damage is the responsibility of the homeowner who can take advantage of the City's 50/50 Cost Sharing Program to help offset the cost of repairs.
+In San Diego, residents and visitors regularly utilize over 4,5000 miles of sidewalks Citywide.
+The City of San Diego Transportation Department is responsible for maintenance of sidewalks fronting City-owned property or damage caused by heat expansion, City utility work, grade subsidence and trees within the right-of-way.
+Normal sidewalk wear and tear, damage caused by private trees, or age damage is the responsibility of the homeowner who can take advantage of the City's Safe Sidewalks Program to help offset the cost of repairs.

 Sidewalk Repair Process

 The Transportation Department is notified daily of damaged sidewalk locations through reports on the Get It Done application.
 After being notified of a potential damaged sidewalk location via Get It Done, City staff review the request to verify the issue, then perform a temporary repair of the damage with an asphalt ramp (or patch) to smooth the transition of the uplift or issue.
 This temporary sidewalk repair is done by City staff regardless of maintenance responsibility.